sadlerjames/OOP-Coursework/README.md

 Everything we write (e.g. classes) will be called from the `SocialMedia.java` file.

 TODO:
 - Check/audit static methods
-- Change accounts to store objects, utilise instance attributes
+- Potentially modify Post constructor to use Account objects
+- Check getter methods required
+- Consider moving posts ArrayList from BasePost.java to Post.java

 Question list:
-    - Java >8?
-    - Does platform data need to be persistent?
-    - What is the correct way to handle exceptions?